Back To Search Results

 Prognosis

-- 76% success for HIV-coinfected people
+• 76% of HIV-coinfected people

-- 57% success for people with MDR-TB [82]
+• 57% for people with MDR-TB [81]

 Complications

-TB is predominantly a disease associated with poverty, overcrowding, lack of awareness, limitations in public health resources, lack of political commitment, and lack of clinical expertise.
-None of these complicating factors are easy to remedy.
-Adherence to multiple-pill, prolonged, and occasionally unpleasant drug regimens often leads to truncated treatment, resulting in failure to eradicate infection and the emergence of drug resistance.
-Most active TB cases result from the progression of latent infection rather than community transmission.
-Active community surveillance, interpreting the results of existing testing modalities, and treating latent TB are all very complicated.
-Outreach and follow-up of patients with latent and active TB are equally very complex.
-In resource-rich countries, many new cases of TB occur in recent immigrants and marginalized groups; lack of access to expert medical care remains a significant complication in those segments of society.[85]
-Finding and allocating funds to achieve the WHO global strategy to eliminate TB is perhaps the major complication.
-TB, a disease of antiquity, continues to be responsible for the death of millions of people each year.
-Hopefully, the future of TB will be met with robust vaccine technology, sensitive and specific point-of-use diagnostics, safe and highly active anti-TB drugs, and well-funded public health programs across the globe.
+From a public health perspective, tuberculosis is predominantly a disease associated with poverty, overcrowding, lack of awareness, lack of political commitment, and lack of clinical expertise.
+Adherence to multi-pill, prolonged, and occasionally unpleasant drug regimens often leads to truncated treatment that fails to eradicate infection and promotes the emergence of drug resistance.
+These socioeconomic factors contribute to complications of TB management and are exceedingly difficult to remedy.
+Most active TB cases result from progression of latent infection rather than community transmission.
+Active community surveillance, interpreting existing testing modalities, and treating latent TB are complicated.
+Outreach and follow-up of patients with latent and active TB are equally very complicated.
+In resource-rich countries many new cases of TB occur in recent immigrants and marginalized groups; lack of access to expert medical care remains a significant complication in those segments of society.

 Deterrence and Patient Education